Liaison Office

 …Dodo et al. (2002)… or …(Dodo et al., 2002)…

 List references at the end of the manuscript.
-The list CAN BE in ANY STYLE or FORMAT, as long as the style is consistent.
+At the initial submission, the list CAN BE in ANY STYLE or FORMAT, as long as the style is consistent.
 Once the manuscript has been accepted, the authors will be requested to follow the AS style shown below.

 The reference list of the AS style should be in alphabetical order by author, and in chronological order when there are two or more references of the same author(s).
 References with three or more authors with the same first author should be listed in chronological order, regardless of the names of the other authors.
 Articles with six or more authors can be abbreviated to the first five authors’ names plus et al. Do not abbreviate journal titles or publisher names.
 Spell these out fully.
 Style and punctuation are illustrated by the following examples.
 Use of DOI is highly encouraged.
-Note AS does not allow preprint citations.
+When citing the online items including preprints, the access date (the day you visited a website and got information from it) is required.

 Journal article: